aparna-kiran/aparna-kiran/README.md

 **2021**: I started my career with an internship as an information security auditor at one of the government's Research and Development Institute for Information Technology called Centre for Development of Advanced Computing (CDAC)

-**About Me:**
-I loved mathematics since I was a child and have always managed to score more than 90% (often 100%) starting from high school till 4th year of my Bachelors.
 <!--
 **aparna-kiran/aparna-kiran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.